OpenComputingLab/reusable-content-example/_sources/authoring_reusable_content.md

 When writing this sort of content, we must try to avoid making any references to a particular module.
 Where references to a module code are required, one possible approach is to use a generic code (for example `XY123`, or `XXNNN`) and then tell a student to use apply their particular module code in place of the generic code.

-For example, two modules might reuse content from a set of common files, as well as featuring module specific content, using the following table of cotnents files:
+For example, two modules might reuse content from a set of common files, as well as featuring module specific content, using the following table of contents files:

 ```yaml
 format: jb-book